kiongxiangyi/bauteilpruefung-frontend/README.md

 This app consists of the following main UI components:

 - Header: Header with Home-Button.
-- Image: Enlargement of the image of a inspected component.
+- Image: Image Enlargement upon Component Click: A user interface feature or interaction where an image associated with a specific component enlarges or magnifies when the user clicks on (or taps, in touch interfaces) that component.
 - Table: Table for users to input measurements and showing evaluation results
-- UI: Styling for UI components Button, Select Input, Number Input, Text Input and Table
+- UI: Styling for common UI components Button, Select Input, Number Input, Text Input and Table

 ## Data Management

 Data is fetched from a backend API using Fetch API and displayed in the UI components.

-## State Management

-The React useState Hook is used.

 ## Styling

 Styling is done using styled-components.
+Example:

 ## Troubleshooting